oceanprotocol/docs/discover/faq.md

 <summary>Does it pay to become a marketplace operator?</summary>

 Yes.
-Marketplace operators benefit from earning commission on marketplace transactions related to data consumption.
-Ocean Market is primarily focussed on monetising data however it is also designed to handle the sale of any digital asset or service.
-As a result the total addressable market goes way beyond revenues from just selling data.
+Marketplace operators benefit from earning commissions on marketplace transactions related to data consumption.
+Ocean Market is primarily focused on monetizing data however it is also designed to handle the sale of any digital asset or service.
+As a result, the total addressable market goes way beyond revenues from just selling data.
 Operating costs for an Ocean-powered marketplace are moderate and the base code is open source and available free of charge under the Apache 2 license.

 </details>